Install And Add A Folder

 New folder dialog creating project1

-Select the new folder and click Add.
+Select the new folder and add it.

 Folder chooser with project1 selected